motzne/headlessScrAPI/README.md

-# Puppeteer Scraper API
+# headlessScrAPI

 This little helper exposes an API that allows you to capture screenshots of websites, scrape their HTML DOM, and generate thumbnails.
-It uses **Puppeteer**, **Puppeteer-Extra** and **puppeteer-extra-plugin-stealth** for headless browsing.
+It uses `Puppeteer`, `Puppeteer-Extra` and `puppeteer-extra-plugin-stealth` for headless browsing.

 ## Features